clearstream/code-challenge/README.md

 ## Submission
 - Clone this repository.
 - Create one PR with all of your code.
-- Include a brief demonstration video of your app and walk through your codebase and decision making.
+- Include a brief demonstration video of your app and walk through your codebase and decision-making process.
 - Invite @atoner595 and @trevorgehman as collaborators.